100 Amp vs. 200 Amp Panel: Boosting Your Home’s Electrical Performance

 Understanding these limitations helps plan for your household's needs.
 Assessing your home's breaker requirements ensures efficient power distribution and safety.

-Benefits of Upgrading to a 200-Amp Service
+Benefits of Upgrading to a 200 amp Electrical Panel

 Consider the following benefits of a 200-amp service: